Chino-chan/Pomo-Doll/README.md

 # Pomo Doll 🍄

-This is a Pomodoro App that includes project tracking features, detailed statistics, a free timer mode
+This is a Pomodoro App that includes project tracking features & detailed statistics

 ## Download